richardjlo/richardjlo_deprecated/_posts/2019-2-8-commonplace-book.markdown

 ---

 [Last updated: Feb 17, 2019]
+# [Steal Like an Artist]
+> Don’t try to look like your heroes, try to see like your heroes.

+# [The Pleasure of Finding Things Out: The Best Short Works of Richard P. Feynman]
+> Authority may be a hint as to what the truth is, but is not the source of information.
+As long as it’s possible, we should disregard authority whenever the observations disagree with it.

 # [Meditations by Marcus Marcus Aurelius, Translated by Gregory Hays]
 > Don’t waste the rest of your time here worrying about other people...
 It will keep you from doing anything useful.
 You’ll be too preoccupied with what so-and-so is doing, and why, and what they’re saying, and what they’re thinking, and what they’re up to, and all the other things that throw you off and keep you from focusing on your own mind.